Budgie Models No.224-2

 The Railway Engine was cast in two sections, the main body and a heavy base part which slotted into the body and was held in place by a rear pin.
 The base included the unpainted metal wheels and con rods.

-For most of its life the Railway Engine was painted red with black coal trim but at the end of its long run three new versions were issued in metallic-brown (with black coal) and black or dark-green (without black coal).
+For most of its life the Railway Engine was painted red with black coal trim, apart from an early Morestone green model, but at the end of the Series 2 production run three new colour variations were issued.
+These were metallic-brown with black coal, black all-over, and dark-green, usually without black coal.

-H Seener, who had insisted on exclusive sales rights for the Railway Engine to which Modern Products had agreed, was not pleased when the new owners, Starcourt Ltd., started selling models separately without his approval.
-The result was that H Seener terminated the contract and not long afterwards Starcourt decided to cease production.
+In 1983, H Seener, who had insisted on exclusive sales rights for the Railway Engine to which Modern Products had agreed, was not pleased when the new owners, Starcourt Ltd., started selling models separately without his approval.
+The result of this dispute was that Mr Seener terminated the contract and not long afterwards Starcourt decided to cease production.

-In total the Railway Engine was in production for 36 years from 1948 to 1984 apart from a short break from 1966 to 1971, a remarkable achievement.
+In total the Railway Engine was on sale for 36 years from 1948 to 1984 apart from a short break from 1966 to 1971, a remarkable achievement.

 Boxes for No.224-2 continued the bright yellow Budgie end-flap style with an illustration of a red model on the picture faces.
 To start with 'Made in England by Budgie Models' was given as the maker but later 'for H Seener Ltd' was added.
 Then, when the contract with H Seener ended, old stock was sold by Starcourt in the same boxes with 'for H Seener Ltd' deleted in black felt pen.